lanceman2/Quickstream_dev/README.md

     the same way as in the installed files as with the files in the source,
-  - we use the compilers relative linking options to link and run programs (libtool may not do this), and
+  - we use the compilers relative linking options to link and run programs (libtool may not do this, but quickbuild does), and
   - you can move the whole encapsulated installation (top install directory) and everything runs the same.
+    - there are not full path strings compiled in the libarary.
 - Environment variables allow users to tell quickstream programs where to find users files that are not in the quickstream source code.
 - The installation prefix directory is not used in the quickstream code, only relative paths are needed for running quickstream files to find themselves.
-One needs to worry about package installation schemes that brake the encapsulation of the installed files.
+On a bad note: One needs to worry about package installation schemes that brake the encapsulation of the installed files.
-- C++ code can link with quickstream.
+- C++ (TODO: RUST) code can link with quickstream.
 - The public interfaces are object oriented in a C programming sense.
 - The private code is slightly more integrated than the public interfaces may suggest.
 - We wish to keep this C code small and manageable.
+  - Run: *./dev_tests/linesOfCCode.bash* to see the number of lines of code.
 - Minimize the use of CPP macros, so that understanding the code is easy and not a CPP macro nightmare like many C and C++ APIs.
 Every programmer knows that excessive use of CPP macros leads to code that is